 - 1. All vessels, except small craft, shall bear marks showing the maximum draught level.
-In the case of inland waterway vessels, the methods by which the maximum draught is determined and the conditions to be observed in affixing the draught marks shall be such as laid down in the applicable Technical Rules for the Vessels in the Sava River Basin. - 2.
+In the case of inland waterway vessels, the methods by which the maximum draught is determined and the conditions to be observed in affixing the draught marks shall be such as laid down in the_Directive 2006/87/EC of the European Parliament and of the Council of 12 December 2006 laying down technical requirements for inland waterway vessels and repealing Council Directive 82/714/EEC. - 2.
 Every vessel which may draw as much as 1 m of water, except for small craft, shall be provided with draught scales.
 In the case of inland waterway vessels, annex 2 to these regulations lays down the conditions to be observed in affixing the draught scales.